Wombat Mange Treatment Course

-WIRES is operating under an APVMA sub-permit, allowing use of Cydectin (Moxidectin) off-label for the treatment of wombat mange.
+WIRES is operating under an APVMA sub-permit, allowing use of Cydectin (Moxidectin) and a minor-use permit, allowing the use of Bravecto (fluralaner), off-label for the treatment of wombat mange.

-Using Cydectin (Moxidectin) as a topical treatment is currently recognised as the most effective way to treat wombats in situ.
-This mange treatment course teaches people the correct way to use Cydectin (Moxidectin), as per the permit conditions.
+Using Cydectin (Moxidectin) or Bravecto (fluralaner) as a topical treatment is currently recognised as the most effective way to treat wombats in situ.
+This mange treatment course teaches people the correct way to use these products, as per their associated permit conditions.
 The course also contains general information about mange and downloadable guides to constructing burrows flaps.

 The development of WIRES’ mange treatment program was proudly supported by the Albert and Barbara Tucker Foundation.

 The course is free for WIRES volunteers.
 Any volunteers needing help accessing the correct registration form can email email@example.com.
 After the course WIRES volunteers can treat wombats under WIRES permit and under the supervision of regional Wombat Coordinators.

 For external, licensed rehabilitators who are interested in completing the WIRES Mange Treatment Course, this can be accessed through WIRES National Training Library.
 This course is offered completely online and is available to eligible participants for $15.
 The course covers the below content: